 You can find out more about VideoVelocity and download it , go to the following URL:

-This simple application is quite basic, but might be all you need if you’re just looking to capture a series of photos to make a time-lapse video.
+This simple time lapse video application is quite basic, but might be all you need if you’re just looking to capture a series of still images to make a time-lapse video.

 Whilst it is only currently available for Windows, this is the best free timelapse software.

 Download it from the SkyStudioPro website here.

 Video editing Software

-Once you have captured a series of photos, you don’t just want to stitch them together into a video without first doing a bit of post-production to enhance the colours and make the image ‘pop’.
+Once you have captured a series of still images (photos), you don’t just want to stitch them together into a video without first doing a bit of post-production to enhance the colours and make the image ‘pop’.

 Photo editing tools make such a difference, it’s amazing what a few simple tweaks can make to the quality of a photo.
 Repeat that to every frame of a time-lapse video sequence and you’ve got a really professional looking production.

 The photo above is from a time-lapse sequence I shot earlier this year.
 Post-production was done using Adobe Lightroom.

-This is probably the most popular post-processing software on the market.
+This is probably the most popular post-processing time lapse video software on the market.
 Most photographers use Lightroom as part of their post-production workflow, Lightroom isn’t just for time-lapse photographers.

 For example it saves all of your changes separate to the image file itself.
 So you never have to worry about being able to reverse your changes.